intarchboard/draft-iab-rfc4053bis/draft-kuehlewind-iab-rfc4053bis.md

 ## Changes compared to RFC4053

 The major change in this revision of the document is that all tooling details have been removed.
-Particularly some text in the introduction, Section 3.1.1.
+Particularly, some text in the introduction, Section 3.1.1.
 (Liaison Statement Submission), Section 3.1.2.
 (Mechanism for Displaying Liaison Statements), Section 3.2.2.4.
 (Generating Liaison Statements) and the appendix have been removed.